 A direct comparison of MK-7 to K1 suggested 25 mcg of MK-7 was approximately equivalent to 62.5 mcg of K1.24 Considering this, some may think my recommendations are a bit on the high end.
 However, as a licensed Naturopathic Doctor, I’m required to err on the side of safety, and in this case, the goal is to minimize the risk of VKDB.
 Please realize that this is my own opinion and not definitive medical protocol or advice.
 Also note, just as with oral K1, infants with unrecognised liver disease would not be fully protected.

-Breastfeeding mothers should also take 120 mcg daily, some of which will be transferred to the infant while nursing (vitamin K is also essential for optimal bone health and cardiovascular health).
+Breastfeeding mothers should also consider taking 120 mcg daily.
+Even though very little passes into breast milk, some of it will be transferred to the infant while nursing (while the mother receives vitamin K's bone and cardiovascular benefits).

 Besides vitamin K to reduce the risk of VKDB, a healthy infant being nursed by a healthy mother does not need any additional vitamins or nutritional supplements, with the exception of vitamin D.25 While breast milk does contain small amounts of vitamin D, it is primarily produced by the body when the skin is exposed to sunlight.
 However, sun exposure increases the risk of skin damage, so parents are advised to minimize exposure.
 The AAP recommends that all breastfed babies begin receiving vitamin D supplements during the first 2 months and continuing until the infant consumes enough vitamin D-fortified food/beverages.
 Thus, the Liquid K2 Drops also contains a small amount of vitamin D3.